Zafrullah Chowdhury: Controversy

 In 2015, the International Crimes Tribunal, which was set up to try perpetrators of war crimes committed during the Bangladesh Liberation War in 1971, charged Chowdhury on charge of contempt of court and sentenced him to "one hour" of 'confinement in the dock inside the courtroom" and fined him 5000 taka.
 The court found him guilty of contempt of court for his statement expressing concern over British journalist David Bergman's conviction.
 This came as a surprise to the public as being a freedom fighter, he was one of the vocal supporters of the controversial tribunal.

+Following the announcement of his Independence Award posthumously in 2026, a controversy arose, as there was no provision for honoring someone twice with this award, and Chowdhury had already been awarded in 1977 for his contribution towards population control.
+Following the controversy, the rules of the award were amended to allow a second award in a different category, provided there is a gap of 25 years.

 Illness and death

 Chowdhury suffered from kidney disease, septicaemia and liver problems after he was infected by COVID-19.

+On 5 April 2023, he was admitted to Gonoshasthaya Nagar Hospital, a hospital established by himself in Dhanmondi area in Dhaka, as his health condition deteriorated.
 Despite doctors stating he was responding to treatment, Chowdhury died hours later on 11 April 2023, at the age of 81.